anquin/canole-tictactoe/README.md

 License
 -------

-Released under GPLv3, see COPYING for mor information.
+Released under GPLv3, see COPYING for more information.